 You can obtain recycled R22 now for existing air conditioners that use this certain refrigerant.

-The cost of R22 is going up because of the reducing supply, and will no longer be obtainable for use at all by 2020.
+The cost of R22 is going up because of the decreasing supply, and will not be obtainable for use at all by 2020.

 GOT IT?
 GOOD!
 SO WHAT DOES ALL THIS MEAN?

 If your air conditioning system was produced after January 2010, the R22 refrigerant phase-out probably won’t apply to you.
 However, if your air conditioner was produced before January 2010, you have a couple options:

 1) Buy an upgraded, more environmentally-friendly system, which requires the approved AC refrigerant.

 2) Call a professional to replace the parts in your current AC equipment to help make it compatible with approved air conditioner refrigerant.
 Keep in mind, this is not recommended because it could invalidate your warranty(ies).